gertapa/gettingandcleaningdata/CodeBook.md

 * `FUNCTION`: The function that was used to calculate the data.
 This can be `mean` for mean or `sd` for standard deviation.
 * `AXIS`: is the axis on which the value was measured.

-##Data grouped by activity

-The features in the grouped data file `activity_results.csv` are the same as above with the difference that all the values are grouped by the activity.
-That means each activity makes up one row in the data set and values for the features are the average values calculated for each activity.

 ## Getting the Data